BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Observations and data reduction

 \subsection{JWST/NIRCam}

-\UC was observed with NIRCam as part of two programs: UNCOVER (PID 2561; PI: I. Labbe; \citealt{beza24}) and `Medium Bands, Mega Science' (PID 4111; PI: K. Suess; \citealt{sues24}).
+\UC was observed with NIRCam as part of two programs: UNCOVER and `Medium Bands, Mega Science' (PID 4111; PI: K. Suess; \citealt{sues24}).
 Combined, these surveys imaged \UC in 20 different filters (see Appendix \ref{filterapp} for details of each filter used in this work).
 We downloaded all available JWST/NIRCam images with stage 3 calibration from the MAST archive.